 A different meteorological theory holds that storm clouds themselves may help make the color of the sky bluish-green.
 To understand this theory, you first need to know that water is intrinsically blue (sometimes you can see the bluish tint of water in a white bathtub).
 It could be that the storm clouds — which are filled with water — provide the color blue, which, again, is illuminated by the golden light of a low sun to create the color green.

-In sum: the reason for green skies before a storm isn’t entirely known.
+To sum up, the reason for green skies before a storm isn’t entirely known.
 But it is known that a greenish-yellow sky before a storm is common in some parts of the world, while totally absent in others.